joshuajohnson-lab/linux-sysadmin-labs/README.md

     -	--- for others (permission denied)

 **Step 1: Break the Setup**

 We intentionally introduced a problem:
 sudo chown root:root /srv/project
 	Now the directory ownership is:
 		drwxrws--- 2 root root 4096 Sep 25 12:31 /srv/project
 Effect: only root owns the directory, and the devs group cannot access it.

+**Step 2: Observe the Problem**

+When hannah tries to create a file:
+		sudo -u hannah touch /srv/project/test.txt
+	Result:
+		touch: cannot touch '/srv/project/test.txt': Permission denied